Soaring To New Heights

 Patsy made the USA world championship team in the Heptathlon as well.
 Patsy was also the U.S. Olympic Team alternate and the collegiate champion in the Heptathlon.
 She once finished ahead of world record holder and Olympic Gold Medal winner Jackie Joyner-Kersee.
 She placed higher in the Olympic Trials than any Thurston County female athlete in track and field history.

 As the Thurston County Running and Track and Field historian, I pay attention to stellar performances in the area.
 It is not a stretch to say that Amanda Moll's great pole vault of 14' 7.25" is one of the best track and field performances in area history in all track and field events.
 Amazingly, Moll was only a sophomore this past school year.
-Moll's vault is the second-best Pole Vault among high school athletes in the United States this year!
+Moll's Vault is the second-best Pole Vault among high school athletes in the United States this year!

 Moll also set a national record for sophomores, according to Milesplit.